dublinstreets/IISG_archive_transcoding/README.md

 ## Bibliography
 Of course, as with all research work please include a good bibliography with links, and any references that were used or might give additional depth to the work.

+<a name="sqlalchemy-docs-1">[1]</a>:New in version 1.3: - AssociationProxy no longer stores any state specific to a particular parent class; the state is now stored in per-class AssociationProxyInstance objects.